 The Cooperatives Act allows for incorporation of an enterprise or business jointly owned by an association of members who pool their resources to satisfy their common interests.
 See more information about cooperatives.

 The Rural Utilities Act governs co-ops that have the goal of providing electricity, natural gas, water (primarily for domestic use), sewage disposal, and water (primarily for domestic use) and sewage disposal to members in a rural area.
 Co-ops that are incorporated under the Rural Utilities Act may not also be incorporated under the Cooperatives Act.
-For further information, contact Alberta Agriculture.
+See more information about rural utility programs.

 The Partnerships Act allows two or more individuals or corporations to do business together as partners.
 All partners share in the profits and the risks or debts of the business.
 A limited partnership allows for a general partner that is usually liable for the debts of the business and a limited partner that is usually only liable for the amount of their contribution to the business.
 See more information about partnerships.